14. Visits by senior foreign dignitaries: airport facilitation

 Most aircraft entering Australia are able to unload without any health interventions.
 However, commanders of aircraft are required to report ill (or deceased) passengers prior to landing, and in these cases Department of Agriculture personnel will attend the plane to carry out further assessment.
 If it is an exempt person that has been identified as ill (including with a serious communicable illness) they would be subject to normal quarantine procedures.

-If an exempt person has indicated through the IPC that they have been in Africa or South America in the last 6 days, they would be asked to indicate whether they have been in a yellow fever endemic country during that period.
+If an exempt person has indicated through the IPC that they have been in Africa, South/Central America or the Caribbean in the last six days, they will be asked to indicate whether they have been in a yellow fever endemic country during that period.
 If so, they will be asked to present a valid yellow fever vaccination certificate.
-If a vaccination certificate cannot be provided, arrangements can be made to permit the person to enter Australia under yellow fever surveillance (the option if individuals arrive without a certificate).
+If a vaccination certificate cannot be provided, the person will still be permitted to enter Australia without one.
+On arrival in Australia, Department of Agriculture Biosecurity officers will reinforce the seriousness of the disease and provide the person with a Yellow Fever Action Card.
+The card provides instructions on what the person should do if they develop any symptoms of yellow fever in the six-day period following their departure from a yellow fever declared country.

 All parties will be required to complete screening in the very rare circumstance that a health emergency is being responded to, and such screening requirements are present at the border.
 In such instances, completion of a health declaration card is likely to be required of each member of the travelling party.
 If a problem is identified a border nurse may attend the traveller to make a further assessment.